druid-io/druid-io.github.io/_posts/2013-07-09-loading-data.md

 # in a new console
 bin/kafka-server-start.sh config/server.properties
 ```
-4. Launch the console producer (so you can type in JSON kafka messages in a bit)
+4. In a new console, launch the kafka console producer (so you can type in JSON kafka messages in a bit)
 ```bash
 bin/kafka-console-producer.sh --zookeeper localhost:2181 --topic druidtest
 ```